Media conglomerate: Examples by country

-In the 2022 Forbes Global 2000 list, Comcast is America's largest media conglomerate, in terms of revenue, with The Walt Disney Company, Paramount Global, Warner Bros.
-Discovery, and Fox Corporation completing the top five.
+In the 2025 Forbes Global 2000 list, Comcast is the world's largest media conglomerate, in terms of revenue, with The Walt Disney Company, Warner Bros.
+Discovery, & Paramount Global completing the top four.

 In 1984, fifty independent media companies owned the majority of media interests within the United States.
 By 2011, 90% of the United States's media was controlled by six media conglomerates: GE/Comcast (NBC, Universal), News Corp (Fox News, Wall Street Journal, New York Post), Disney (ABC, ESPN, Pixar), Viacom (MTV, BET, Paramount Pictures), Time Warner (CNN, HBO, Warner Bros.), and CBS (Showtime, NFL.com).

-Between 1941 and 1975, several laws that restricted channel ownership within radio and television were enacted in order to maintain unbiased and diverse media.
-However under the Reagan administration, Congress and the Federal Communications Commission, then led by FCC Chairman Mark S. Fowler, began a concerted deregulation over the years 1981 and 1985.
-The number of television stations a single entity can own increased from seven to 12 stations.
+In 1941, the Federal Communications Commission enacted a duopoly policy, preventing the ownership of two or more stations by the same parent company within specific boundaries.
+The current form of this policiy prohibts mergers between the four largest companies in the broadcast television industry.
+Up until 1975, several laws that restricted channel ownership within radio and television were enacted in order to maintain unbiased and diverse media.
+However under the Reagan administration, Congress and the Federal Communications Commission, then led by FCC Chairman Mark S. Fowler, began a concerted deregulation over the years 1981 and 1985, increasing the number of television stations a single entity can own increased from seven to 12.
+In a 1987 article, The New York Times claimed that Fowler transformed "broadcasting licenses, once rigorously monitored by the F.C.C." to "commodities traded on the open market."
+Now, there is no upper limit imposed on the FCC regarding a single entity's ownership of multiple stations, as long as the net audience reach of the conglomerate is not greater than 39% of U.S. households.